 In addition to regular class sessions, individual tutorials are scheduled to watch videotaped presentations.
 The course is offered every semester, fall, spring and summer.
 The course carries no credits.
 There are no fees and no required texts.
 A packet of material from a copy shop will be assigned.

 Students may enroll in ESL 370 the same way you enroll in your other classes.
 There are no credits or fees for this course.
-If you have questions, please contact ITA Coordinator, Gail Ibele, at 608-263-3770 or email her at gkibele@wisc.edu.
+If you have questions, please contact ITA: https://esl.wisc.edu/ita-training/